-Blockchains, on the other hand, are hard to change.
+While there are some clear use-cases where blockchains could be very useful in making business processes more seamless and efficient, they also have their drawbacks.
+Blockchains are hard to change.
 While the data and state on the blockchain must be immutable, the logic to store and process data should be easy to upgrade.
-There are a lot of times when we need to fix bugs, change business logic and rules and implement new features even for blockchain solutions.
+There are a lot of times when we need to fix bugs, change business logic and rules, and implement new features even for blockchain solutions.
 The process to change or update anything in blockchain solutions is much harder and longer when compared to that in non-blockchain solutions.

 Blockchain solutions based on existing platforms, I think, take us back to the waterfall model days.
 The effort required to make small changes to the decentralized business logic is just too much to keep the solution evolving.